Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/tech_geekers/Readme.md

 ## Authentication system for making student login using LDAP by taking the following permissions from the user.
 ### Prerequisites:
-# Install OpenLDAP on Ubuntu Server 20.04LTS:
-#### In this three-part series, I’ll be walking you through the steps of:

-- Installing OpenLDAP server.
+- Install OpenLDAP
-- Installing the web-based LDAP Account Manager.
-- Configuring Linux desktops, such that they can communicate with your LDAP server.
+- Install Apache Server
+- Install MySql Server
+- install phpldapadmin